 - The marinade is first applied just after the chicken’s been quickly brined, then the second part of the marinade is tossed with warm, freshly grilled chicken.
 It’s a unique, unusual technique, but that second dip in the marinade really gives the chicken a bright, lemony taste.

 Chicken Gyro Recipe

-- 2 Tablespoons Salt
+- 2 tablespoons salt

-- 1 Teaspoon Honey
+- 1 teaspoon honey

-- 1 English Cucumber Chopped
+- 1 English cucumber chopped

 - In a large mixing bowl, stir the salt in water until completely dissolved.
 Place chicken in brine and refrigerate for 30 minutes.

 - Preheat oven to 350 degrees (to heat pita).
 Wrap the pita bread in aluminum foil and seal tightly.